Monitoring IBM AIX Servers with Hardware Sentry

 Please note that the sudo utility must have been installed on the system and configured to allow the PATROL Agent’s default account to execute the selected commands as root.
 This can be done in the

-- Enter the root login and password.
+Enable SSH and provide the root login and password.

 To add a new AIX system in Truesight, specify the following in the infrastructure policy’s monitoring configuration.

 - The Device Type should be set to IBM AIX.

 - Credentials for the device should be entered in the SSH section of the configuration.